City Year Philadelphia

 There are currently 203,229 students enrolled in the Philadelphia School District across 341 schools.
 The Philadelphia School District is home to a wide variety of students, who come from many different backgrounds and ethnicities, with 157 different languages spoken by families and students.
 53% of students are Black African American, 20% Hispanic Latino, 14% White, 7% Asian and 6% being multi-racial or other.

-City Year Philadelphia AmeriCorps members serve in 19 elementary, middle, and high schools within the district.
+City Year Philadelphia AmeriCorps members serve in 17 elementary, middle, and high schools within the city.

 Work with a committed and diverse group of 6–12 City Year AmeriCorps members who share your passion for service and personal growth.
 Each team at City Year Philadelphia is managed by one Impact Manager and supported by 1–2 Senior AmeriCorps members who serve as Team Leaders.